| |

 2. Ripping Corpse

-3. Death Of Your Saviour
+3. Death Is Your Saviour

 4. Pleasure To Kill